COVID-19 Health & Safety Measures

 While outdoor play time is permitted on shared playgrounds with conditions, HMS plans to conduct walks and utilize the open areas near the school for outdoor activity.

-Children will be escorted to the classroom by an employee who is part of the check-in process or your child's teacher.
+Children will be escorted to the classroom by an HMS employee.

-Your child will go to the sink and wash their hands before the beginning of their day, before and after snack/lunch, and after recess.
+Your child will go to the sink and wash their hands before the beginning of their day, before snack/lunch, and after recess.

-Each child will be assigned their own work rug labeled with their name and assigned a table in the classroom.
-The table is where the child will do any table work they choose and where they will eat snack and lunch.
-The rug will be stored in your child's cubbie when not in use.
+Each child will be assigned a table in the classroom.
+The table is where the child will do any table work as well as eat snack and lunch.

-Every child will have their own work bin containing their own colored pencils, erasers, and other supplies they may need.
+Every child will have their own work materials when possible such as their own colored pencils, erasers, etc.

 Licensing & Inspections